8 Romantic Things to do in Amsterdam when it rains!

 Pro Tip: Visit the gardens during the early hours when there are fewer people around and the only sounds are of rain of roof and rustling leaves.

 No romantic date was ever complete without chocolates!
-Did you know that Amsterdam is the biggest cacao harbor in the world?
+Did you know that Amsterdam is the biggest cacao harbour in the world?
 Overshadowed by the more glitzy Paris and Brussels the chocolate delights of Amsterdam often tend to get missed.
-But the truth is that even Belgium and Switzerland who are world famous for their chocolates, import their cocoa from Amsterdam.
+But the truth is that even Belgium and Switzerland who are world-famous for their chocolates, import their cocoa from Amsterdam.
 If you like chocolate this is one of the tastiest romantic things to do in Amsterdam.

 Amsterdam is home to eighteen of the only twenty people in the world qualified to grade the cocoa beans basis its smell.
 One of the most tempting places is the Metropolitan, owned by Chocolatier Kees Raat.
 He is the only chocolatier in Amsterdam who makes his own bar-to-bean chocolates and ice-creams.
 Metropolitan carefully selects its own cocoa beans.
 These cocoa beans are first grilled, then crushed and rolled till they become the pure form of chocolate which is the base of all sinfully delicious Metropolitan recipes.